matlab-deep-learning/llms-with-matlab/examples/RetrievalAugmentedGenerationUsingChatGPTandMATLAB.md

 -  Download and preprocess documents.
 -  Find documents relevant to a query using keyword search.
--  Generate a response using ChatGPT based on the both the query and the most relevant source document. \-> title "Generate Response"
+-  Generate a response using ChatGPT™ based on the both the query and the most relevant source document.

 This example requires Text Analytics Toolbox™.